 Where Do Cockroaches Live

 Cockroaches are thoroughly resourceful insects and they can be found in almost every corner of the globe.
 While some say that there are around 4500 types of cockroaches, others indicate that the species can go up to 5,000 different types.
 Interestingly, they can live without their head for up to a week and they can live almost a month without food.
-They’re known to carry pathogens and diseases such as diarrhoea, cause food poisoning and dysentery, and can also result in allergic reactions, as well as skin rashes.
+They’re known to carry pathogens and diseases such as diarrhea, cause food poisoning and dysentery, and can also result in allergic reactions, as well as skin rashes.

 These creatures are certainly not clean and you don’t want them anywhere in or near your home.
 They’re not only unhygienic due to their preferences, but they can also spread disease around.
 If you’ve spotted one cockroach in your house, it’s a sign that there are many others nearby and you’ll want to have this pest problem taken care of as soon as possible.
 But before you do that, you need to know where cockroaches live inside the house, where they live outside, as well as where they live during the day.
 This knowledge will help you prevent a cockroach infestation.